LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 # Just in...

 - "Tray icon" app' (Windows Only for now)
+- Support for the NASA Epic daily images

 <p align="left"><img src="AstroPicCollectionScreenshot.png" height="500"/>

 # In progress:

-- Autostart (Windows Only for now)
 - Support for more image providers

 <p align="left"><img src="AstroPicSettingsScreenshot.png" height="500"/>